-This is the first of four related blog entries that will look at the post-2015 development agenda and its implications.
+This is the first of a number of related blog entries that will look at the post-2015 development agenda and its implications.
 This entry describes the process of setting that agenda.

 In theory, the origins of the post-2015 process could be traced back many years to the setting of the Millennium Development Goal deadline.
 It was obvious then that there would be a post-MDG world from 2015.
 However, it seems more appropriate to date the timeline (see Figure 1 below, and more detailed timeline in Table 1 at the end) from September 2011, with the formation of the UN System Task Team: the body charged with overseeing the post-2015 process.

 The MDGs were an integration in 2001 of two rather separate processes: the OECD Development Assistance Committee’s work on International Development Goals, and the UN’s work to develop the Millennium Declaration.
 This added to the time and effort required to produce the MDGs, yet the same is happening again with the post-2015 process, as summarised in Figure 2 below (adapted from an original by Claire Hickson).

 Figure 2: Post-2015 Development Agenda and Sustainable Development Goals Process Map